-It’s the Tweens turn!
-For this guide, I had in mind the big kids — in the 8-12 years old age range, and me and my kids came up with a ton of great ideas for you.
+For this Tween Gift Guide, I had in mind the big kids — in the 8-12 years old age range.
+Me and my kids came up with a ton of great ideas for you.
 There are 33 gifts on the list, and thirteen of them are $15 or less.
 Many things on the list would make good stocking stuffers too.
 Ready?
 Here goes…

-40 Top Gifts for Tweens
+34 Top Gifts for Tweens

-Telescope. $37.
+Telescope. $32.
 Because the night sky is full of inspiration.
 And looking at it together is incredibly bonding.

 Digital Piggy Bank. $11.
 This hits a sweet spot between high and low tech.
 Ultimately, it’s just a jar for their coins, but the fact that it can total the amount inside?
 That’s pretty darn inviting.

-Shoot the Moon. $24.
+Shoot the Moon. $33.
 Think of it as one of the first video games.
 (Adults and teens love this one too!)

 Cotton Jump Rope. $15.
 Pair it with a Jump Rope Rhymes Book.
 And buy 2 if they want to learn double dutch.
 (This is also a great family gift.
 It’s a group activity — two people need to swing the rope, and then 1 or more can jump at one time.)

 Folkmanis Animal Puppets. $20.
 Have you seen these in person?
 Folkmanis makes really good puppets.
 There are lots of animals available, including a llama, an owl, and a clam with a pearl inside.
 If your kids think they’ve outgrown stuffed animals, but still appreciate something cuddly, a cozy puppet is a nice alternative.

 Not Parent Approved. $14.
 A hilarious card game for kids, tweens, families and mischief makers.
 This game was inspired by Cards Against Humanity, but it’s for kids and 100% family-friendly!
 It’s won tons of awards — and there’s an expansion pack too.